COVID-19: Here's Long Island Three-Day Testing Trend, Number Of New Cases In Each County

 - Wednesday, Oct.
 7: 1.0 percent

-There were 140 new COVID-19 cases reported in Nassau County with another 107 positive cases in Suffolk County.
+There were 80 new COVID-19 cases reported in Nassau County (down 60 from a day earlier) with another 89 positive cases in Suffolk County (down 18 from the previous day).

-There were 10 deaths due to COVID-19 in New York State on Wednesday, with none on Long Island -- bringing the total to 25,555 during the pandemic.
+There were six deaths due to COVID-19 in New York State on Thursday, with none on Long Island -- bringing the total to 25,561 during the pandemic.

 Click here to sign up for Daily Voice's free daily emails and news alerts.